RESOURCES

 Free Herbal Recipe Classes on YouTube

-At this time we are not holding sessions, but if you need professional advice and someone who is trained please consult our list of recommended community and clinical herbalists who conduct their own private consultations.
+When we are not holding Community Herbal Consultations, but if you need professional advice and someone who is trained please consult our list of recommended community and clinical herbalists who conduct their own private consultations.
 Please note: each herbalists creates their own fee schedule and acts independently of the Florida School of Holistic Living.

 BIPOC Herbal References